Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 1. Zulu Service sends a message back to Charlie Service.
 SS
 1. Charlie Service receives the message from Zulu Service.
 CR
 1. Charlie Service sends a message back to Alpha Service.
 SS
-1. Alpha Service recievs the message from Charlie Service CR
+1. Alpha Service receives the message from Charlie Service CR
 1. Alpha Service sends a message to Alpha Client.
 SS
 1. Alpha Client receives the message from Alpha Service.
 CR